 This is a desk-based archaeological assessment and includes a collation of existing written and graphic information to identify the likely archaeological potential of the proposed rehabilitation area.
-There are six known sightings of archaeological heritage in the rehabilitation area none of which survive.
+There are no known surviving archaeological sites in the rehabilitation area.
+A single known archaeological find from the bog is a Roughout for a wooden churn.
 Should any previously unknown archaeological material be uncovered during the rehabilitation works, it should be avoided and reported to the Bord na Móna Archaeological Liaison Officer and the National Museum of Ireland.